aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### Servers
-Servers configured for this adapter.
-The nats source using the adapter must refer to one of these servers with the AdapterServer attribute.
+List of NATS server configurations that can be referenced by NATS sources using the AdapterServer attribute

 **Type**: Map[String,[NatsServerConfiguration](#natsserverconfiguration)]